Niweesha543/jokesApp/README.md

-# Jokes Fetcher App
+# Jokes App

-A Flutter application designed to fetch jokes from an API and store them locally, allowing users to enjoy their favorite jokes seamlessly, even without an internet connection.
+A Flutter app that retrieves jokes from an API and saves them locally, ensuring users can access and enjoy jokes effortlessly, even when offline.

 ## Features